 In 2018, Arike Ogunbowale scored 145 points over six games, helping Notre Dame win the national title.
 That scoring total is the fifth most for a player in a single NCAA tournament.
 Also in 2018, Chennedy Carter of Texas A&M averaged 31.3 points over three games, giving her the fourth best per-game scoring mark in tournament history.

-We dug into the record books to compile a list of the best all-time performances by players in the women's NCAA tournament.
+Here is a closer look at the best all-time performances by players in the women's NCAA tournament.

 Most points in a single game